-The surgeon’s attitude, an attitude of full presence, confidence, directness and empathy, helped prepare us to receive the news.
+The surgeon’s attitude, an attitude of full presence, confidence, directness, and empathy, helped prepare us to receive the news.

 2. Clarity of the Message

 I followed up my first question with, “What are the risks of this surgery?”
-The surgeon explained that there was, in fact, a risk of death during or after surgery, a 10-15% risk of death.
+The surgeon explained that there was, in fact, a risk of death during or after surgery, a 10-15% risk of mortality.
 “But if my dad should suffer a stroke or heart attack in surgery, he’s in the best place for this to happen, right?
 He’s with a team of doctors and surgeons.”

 This is where the clarity really came in.
 The surgeon said, “I’m telling you that the risks are there.
 If your dad were to experience a stroke, heart attack or other complication while in surgery, we’ll do all we can.
 I cannot guarantee your father will make it through this surgery.”

 The surgeon was clear.
-He didn’t waste words and he didn’t sugarcoat the news.
+He didn’t waste words, and he didn’t sugarcoat the news.
 He gave it to us straight, which is what we needed.